 Skip returned to North Kansas City, and in 1948, entered the Banking profession – serving as a public relations representative.
 He always made time to help any young men, and in turn – they became one of Skip’s boys!

 Skip was awarded the Silver Beaver in 1939, and was awarded the District Award of Merit in 1968.
 He was a Sagamore in the Tribe of Mic-O-Say.
 Skip passed away on August 31, 1997 – ironically on the same day that many of us received the September/October 1997 edition of Scouting Magazine, with Skip and some of his boys on the cover!
 It was an article celebrating his 63 Years as Scoutmaster!
 He had truly become “Internationally Famous.”
 You can read the article on Virgil Bower here.

 The H. Virgil Bower Scoutmaster Award was presented for the first time in 1998.
 In 2010, the eligibility for this recognition was extended to all leaders of every Unit; the award is now presented to the Outstanding Unit Leader of the Golden Eagle District.

-To nominate someone for the Virgil Bower award, click the button and forward the application to the District Director.
+To nominate someone for the Virgil Bower award, click the button and complete the form.